 Delta Blue Amex Welcome Offer: 10K SkyMiles

-The Blue Delta SkyMiles Amex has a welcome offer of 10,000 bonus SkyMiles after spending $500 within the first three months of your card membership.
+The Blue Delta SkyMiles Amex has a welcome offer of 10,000 bonus SkyMiles after spending $1,000 within the first six months of your card membership.

 The bonuses on all other Delta Amex cards are significantly higher, which isn’t a surprise, since cards with annual fees often have better bonuses than cards without annual fees.